Quick Start Guide

 When you’re ready, click on Closed Loop so that it turns green.
 You’ve set up a wide target range so Loop should protect you from both low and high glucose levels.
 Initially, you can opt to stay in Closed Loop for a few hours at a time, extending the time period as you experience success in keeping your glucose within range.
 You can even try Closed Loop overnight basal testing.

-Loop will deliver scheduled basal as long as it’s algorithm predicts that you will not drop below your glucose safety limit.
-If your scheduled basal keeps your glucose steady in the abscence of food and exercise, then slowly narrow that range as you experience success.
+Loop will deliver scheduled basal as long as its algorithm predicts that you will not drop below your glucose safety limit.
+If your scheduled basal keeps your glucose steady in the absence of food and exercise, then slowly narrow that range as you experience success.
 If your glucose is steady, then try recording your next meal and accepting Loop’s recommendation.

 This is a great time to set up your most important override.
 You can edit it later, but for now, call it Low BG, and give it a target of 300 mg/dL (17.6mmol/L) and a duration of 1 hour.
 You can use this after a low treatment to ensure that Loop doesn’t deliver more insulin than needed as glucose starts to climb.
 Of course, as you become a proficient Looper, you should need fewer low glucose treatments, but T1D is so variable that they will unfortunately still happen.